zqyz333/Air-Keyboard-and-Mouse-System/README.md

 ## **brief introduction**:
-Course Design for Intelligent Robotics（智能机器人课设）
+Course Design for Intelligent Robotics（智能机器人课程设计）
 We have completed three functions, namely: **motion detection analog keyboard AWSD input**, **air mouse**, and **air keyboard**.
 We merged the mouse and keyboard into an air keyboard and mouse system, which switches by detecting whether the left hand is clenched and raised over the left shoulder (left hand.
 X<left shoulder.
 X&&left hand Y>left shoulder.
 Y), and when the left hand is clenched and raised over the left shoulder, it switches to mouse control; Switch from left key down to keyboard control when clenching (releasing) with the left hand.

 ## The following are two compressed file source codes: